haukex/raspinotes/BaseInstall.md

    5. Misc.

-      - Newer versions of Debian/Raspbian use `journalctl` and `/var/log/syslog` doesn't exist by default anymore, if you want to bring it back: `sudo apt install rsyslog`
       - `sudo vi /etc/ssh/sshd_config` and set `PermitRootLogin no`, `PasswordAuthentication no`, and `KbdInteractiveAuthentication no`
       - `sudo adduser $USER wireshark`
       - `perl -Mlocal::lib >>~/.profile`